 Banco Macro History

-Banco Macro starts operating as a non-banking financial institution in 1985, through the purchase of Macro Financiera.
-In 1988, it was granted the authorization to operate as a Commercial Bank by the Central Bank of Argentina.
-As a consequence of the banking crisis generated by the "Mexican crisis", it makes a substantial change in its business strategy, focusing on the retail banking.
-Following this course, in January 1996, it starts acquiring the capital stock of privatized provincial banks: Banco Misiones, Banco Salta and Banco Jujuy.
+Banco Macro started as a non-banking financial institution in 1985, through the purchase of Macro Financiera.
+In 1988, it was granted the authorization to operate as a Commercial Bank.
+In 1996, it began acquiring the capital stock of privatized provincial banks: Banco Misiones, Banco Salta and Banco Jujuy.
 Given the success achieved by such investment, it decided to strengthen the new "regional retail bank" strategy, through the purchase of the assets and liabilities of Banco Noroeste.
 Afterwards, it participated in the restructuring of the following Banks: Almafuerte Coop.
 Ltdo., Mayo S.A., Israelita de Córdoba S.A. and Mendoza S.A., incorporating branches in the northern and central areas of Argentina.

 In March 2006, it changed its corporate name from Macro Bansud to Macro, and, at the same time, it started to be listed in the New York Stock Exchange (NYSE), where it was able to make its debut with rising prices for its shares, being the first company to be listed abroad since 1997.
 In October 2007, the merger with Nuevo Banco Suquía S.A. was performed.
 This enabled to increase presence in the argentinian provinces, with over 250 branches, and to be the number one bank in terms of deposits.
 In 2009, the merger with Nuevo Banco Bisel S.A. was realized, incorporating more than 150 branches.
 In September 2010, Grupo Macro acquired Banco Privado de Inversiones with the aim of reinforcing the strategy in Buenos Aires.